Arthur199613/Assignments/dat250-expass2.md

 # 3.How the Database Tables were Inspected and What Tables were Created

 The experiment 1 database was viewed without many problems, everything appeared as it was supposed to.
-The problem came in the latter part of the assignment, even after having seemingly wrote the correct code logically I was not able to get any sort of output to try and see how thbe database works.
+The problem came in the latter part of the assignment, even after having seemingly wrote the correct code logically I was not able to get any sort of output to try and see how the database works.

 <pre><code>Exception in thread "main" java.lang.IllegalArgumentException: Object: Pincode(id=null, pincodeNum=null, count=2) is not a known Entity type.
 	at org.eclipse.persistence.internal.sessions.UnitOfWorkImpl.registerNewObjectForPersist(UnitOfWorkImpl.java:4328)